kroppel/learnable-triangulation-pytorch/TESTING_ON_GENERAL_DATASET.md

 # 4. Modifying `train.py`

 After setting up your dataset subclass and config files, you need to let the `train.py` file "know about" your new dataset.
 If you directly run your dataset config files, you will get a `NotImplementedError`, which you need to fix by implementing your dataset.
-In this example, we are assuming that you dataset is named as `example`.
+In this example, we are assuming that you dataset is named as `example`; this name is set in the [config files](#3-config-files) above.

 ## Setup Dataloaders function